Ataru73/tartots/README.md

 - No reading data is stored or transmitted except to Google's Gemini API for processing
 - Your questions and card draws are only used to generate the reading response
 - API calls are made securely over HTTPS

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Feel free to:
+- Add more tarot card translations
+- Improve card meanings and interpretations
+- Add new spread types
+- Enhance the AI prompts
+- Report bugs or suggest features